top of page

 In Children:

 ADHD primarily consists of symptoms of inattention, hyperactivity-impulsivity, or a combination of both.
-Children with ADHD may struggle with maintaining focus, staying organized, excessive fidgeting or restlessness, and impulsive behaviors.
+Children with ADHD may struggle with maintaining focus, staying organized, excessive fidgeting or restlessness, and impulsive behaviours.

 In children with ADHD, this can result in noticeable symptoms at home, in daycare, or at school, such as: